excid-io/seccon-dev/kyverno/README.CONT-VERIFY.KYVERNO.md

 For ease you can add an `alias kubectl='minikube kubectl --'` to run `kubectl` directly in the terminal.

 #### Helm
 [Helm](https://helm.sh/) is a Kubernetes package manager.
-We use it to install OPA Gatekeeper, specifically version 3.10 because this version is compatible with the cosign gatekeeper provider.
+We use it to install Kyverno.

 ```sh
 ### 2. Install helm